Henryk Leon Strasburger

 Henryk Leon Strasburger (27 May 1887 – 2 May 1951) was a Polish economist, general commissioner in the Free City of Danzig (now Gdańsk) and delegate to the League of Nations.
 He was also a member of the Polish government in exile during World War II.
-According to The New York Times, he was among the earliest and most outspoken of Poles to recognise the menace of Hitler to his country.
+According to The New York Times, he was among the earliest Polish politicians to warn about the threat posed by Hitler to his Poland.
 His warning was clear in his book The Case of Danzig, published some months before the outbreak of war.

 Early years

 He was born on 25 May 1887 in Warsaw, to Juljan Teofil Strasburger (half-brother of Eduard Adolf Strasburger) and Marja (Julia Maria) Simmler, daughter of Joseph Simmler.
 Their ancestors were of German ethnics which had assimilated into Polish people.
 His schooling was at Heidelberg and Kharkov universities.